 How to Avoid a $150 Million Mistake

-When Pinterest went public this month, many of their employees came into huge windfalls thanks to their stock options.
-Pinterest CEO Ben Silbermann is purported to now be worth $1.6 billion.
+When Pinterest went public last year, many of their employees came into huge windfalls thanks to their stock options.
+At the time of the IPO, Pinterest CEO Ben Silbermann was purported to be worth $1.6 billion.
 However, if he had been a little savvier about how he handled his options, he could have walked away with around an extra $150 million.
 In 2013, it was reported that Silbermann was granted 31.2 million options, but according to Pinterest’s S-1, they remain unexercised.
 This means that he will likely face short-term capital gains tax (which could be as high as 45% — ouch!) rather than long-term capital gains had he exercised them at the right time.

 Needless to say — it’s important to understand the ins and outs of how stock options work in order to maximize your potential gains.